The Complexity of Simultaneous Geometric Graph Embedding: Pseudolines and order types

+Many combinatorial properties of a point set in the plane are captured by its \emph{order type}.
+The order type of a point set $P\subset\R^2$ is the mapping $\chi: {P\choose 3}\to \{-1,0,+1\}$, where

-either contains $\{-1, +1\}$ or equals $\{0\}$. \end{enumerate} It is customary to identify an order type $\chi$ with its opposite $-\chi$, where all signs are reversed.
-Order types are one of the several equivalent axiom systems defining oriented matroids of rank three.
-They are best thought of as a combinatorial abstraction of a point set $V$ in the plane, in which the value of $\chi (a, b, c)$ determines whether the three points $a, b, c$ make a left turn $(-1)$, a right turn $(+1)$, or are aligned $(0)$.
-When $\chi (a,b,c)\not= 0$ for all triples $a,b,c$, the order type is said to be in {\em general position}, and the corresponding oriented matroid is said to be {\em uniform}.
-An order type $\chi$ is \emph{realizable} if there exists a point set in $\R^2$ with order type $\chi$.
+The value of $\chi(a, b, c)$ determines whether the three points $a, b, c$ make a left turn ($+1$), a right turn ($-1$), or are aligned ($0$).
+When $\chi(a,b,c)\neq 0$ for all triples $a,b,c$, the point set is said to be in \emph{general position} and $\chi$ is called \emph{uniform}.
+Among other things, the order type encodes the convex hull of a point set and whether two segments with endpoints in the point set intersect.

-The Folkman-Lawrence topological representation theorem states the equivalence between oriented matroids and classes of topological arrangements~\cite{folkman2978oriented}.
-The following special case has been proved in various contexts, in particular by Goodman and Pollack~\cite{goodman1984semispaces} (Remark 1.6, Theorem 1.7 and Corollary 2.11), and later by Knuth~\cite{K92} (see Section 8, using the terminology of \emph{reflection networks}, instead of pseudoline arrangements). \begin{lemma} Order types are in one-to-one correspondence with pseudoline arrangements with a marked face. \end{lemma} Order types in $\P^2$ (which we do not consider in this paper) correspond exactly to pseudoline arrangements.
-For order types in $\R^2$, the pseudolines bounding the marked face correspond to the points on the convex hull of the order type.
-In this bijection, order types in general position are in one-to-one correspondence with simple pseudoline arrangements.
-Whenever the order type is realizable, the above correspondence is between sets of points and sets of straight lines, and can be obtained by projective duality.

-In 1988, Mn\"ev showed that every semialgebraic set is stably equivalent to the realization space of some oriented matroid of rank three~\cite{mnev1988universality}.
-Furthermore it was shown that the underlying matroid could be made uniform (see also Lemma 4 in Shor~\cite{S91}).
-This has the following complexity-theoretic consequence. \begin{theorem} Simple stretchability is $\ER$-complete. \end{theorem} The following well-known lemma follows from Theorem~\ref{thm:mnev_universality} and Lemma~\ref{lem:order_type_marked_pseudoline_arrangement}: \begin{lemma} Order type realizability is $\ER$-complete, even when the order type is known to be in general position. \end{lemma} We will use this lemma to prove $\ER$-completeness of $k$-SGE in the next section.